molevol-ub/galeon/README.md

 <br>

 ### 3.2.
 Gene cluster identification (*mode: clusterfinder*)
-In this mode the pipeline analyzes one (or several) gene families to identify clusters of genes in the genome.
+In this mode the pipeline analyzes one (or several) gene families' data to identify clusters of genes in the genome.

 **Help message**
 ```